 Lighting Model

-The OpenGL lighting model distinguishes between four types of light,
+The OpenGL lighting model distinguishes between four types of light, one of which is internal:

 The color at a vertex is computed as follows: